 Students may elect either the Master's Report Option (30 units) or the Coursework option (33 units)

 The remaining SIE graduate elective credits will be selected with the approval of an SIE Faculty Advisor.

 A list of approved SIE graduate electives can be found below and on the SIE website.

-Students pursuing the Master's Report Option are required to work with their Master's Report Committee to develop a Master's Report and defend their report subject by degree completion.
+Students pursuing the Master's Report Option are required to work with their Master's Report/Thesis Committee to develop a Master's Report and defend their report subject by degree completion.

-The Master's Report Committee must abide by the Graduate College's committee requirements.
+The Master's Report /Thesis Committee must abide by the Graduate College's committee requirements.
 A minimum of two SIE eligible faculty members must serve on the committee.
 The third member may be a Special Member.

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.